ScrapCodes/image-recognition-tensorflow/Blog/blog_refine_results.md

 ```

 Effects of adding invert color images and randomly rotating images, on training with dropout on, is as follows.
-The size of dataset increased to 75 from 25, i.e. 3X.
+The size of dataset increased by 3X.
 <image src='sigmoid_dropout_25.png' alt="" width="600"/>

 The result indicate, this has worsened the overfit of the data.